hazelcast/hazelcast/hazelcast-documentation/src/DataPartitioning.md

 ## Data Partitioning

 As you read in the [Sharding in Hazelcast section](#sharding-in-hazelcast), Hazelcast shards are called Partitions.
-Partitions are memory segments each of which can have hundreds or thousands of data entries depending on your memory capacity.
+Partitions are memory segments each of which can contain hundreds or thousands of data entries depending on your memory capacity.

 By default, Hazelcast offers 271 partitions.
 Given a key, we serialize, hash and mode it with the number of partitions to find the partition the key belongs to.
 The partitions themselves are distributed equally among the members of the cluster.
 Hazelcast also creates the backups of partitions and distributes them among nodes for redundancy.